Evidence for profile changes in PSR J1713+0747 using the uGMRT: Analysis and Results

 We quantified the degree of change in the profile as follows.
 First, a high signal-to-noise ratio (S/N) template profile was formed by averaging all the profiles before the event.
 Then, the profiles at individual epochs, both before and after the event, were scaled and shifted to align with this template using a frequency-domain cross-correlation method \citep{Taylor1992}.
 The scaled and shifted profiles were then subtracted from the template to form profile differences, and were examined for significant deviations.
 These comparisons for both the bands before and after the event are shown in Figure~\ref{fig:diffprof}.
 The first and third rows in this figure show the profile for typical individual epochs before and after the EoT overlaid on the templates for Band 3 and Band 5, respectively.
-The median and standard deviation of the profile differences normalized by the off-pulse root-mean-square (RMS) obtained over all the epochs are shown in the third and fourth rows of this figure for epochs before and after the EoT.
+The median and standard deviation of the profile differences normalised by the off-pulse root-mean-square (RMS) obtained over all the epochs are shown in the second and fourth rows of this figure for epochs before and after the EoT.
 A peak deviation of about 12 and 8 times off-pulse RMS is seen for the profiles after the EoT, whereas all profiles for pre-EoT epochs seem to be consistent with the template profile.
-A much higher variability is evident for post-EoT profiles at Band 5 compared to Band 3.
-This seems to be related to the profile recovery suggested by the timing analysis shown in Figure \ref{fig:timres}.
+A much higher variability ($\sim$12 times the off-pulse RMS) is evident for post-EoT profiles at Band 5 compared to Band 3.